-Bruce66423 (1678196) writes The Guardian reports that the UK Information Commissioner has levied a fine of £180,000 on the Ministry of Justice for their failure to encrypt data held on external hard drives at prisons.
+Bruce66423 writes: http://www.theguardian.com/soc... reports that the UK Information Commissioner has levied a fine of £180,000 on the Ministry of Justice for their failure to encrypt the data held on external hard drives at prisons.
 The fine is nominal — one part of government fining another is rather pointless, but it does show that there's a little bit of accountability.
 Of course it's interesting to consider the dangers of this hopefully old way of storing backups; but the question of whether we do a lot better now is quite pointed.
-To make matters worse, one of the unencrypted backup hard drives walked away.

 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
 Also, Slashdot's now on IFTTT.
 Check it out!
 Check out the new SourceForge HTML5 Internet speed test! ×